Catalyst Pedals Review

 Also, clipless pedals have an inherent flaw that may contribute to knee pain in some riders.
 Clipless pedals essentially force you to run on your toes—an action that eventually overloads the kneecap (and the tissues associated with it) and causes pain.
 With Catalyst Pedals, which allow for a midfoot contact on the pedal platform, you transfer force up the leg, and that force then gets distributed to both the front and back of the knee instead of just the anterior (i.e., front) compartment.

 Catalyst Pedals were created primarily with mountain bikers in mind, though they work great for bike commuters and those road cyclists among us who aren’t counting every single ounce of weight on our bikes.
-Each pair of Catalyst Pedals weigh about 505 grams, which is about twice as much as a pair of higher-end clipless carbon pedals—a potential downside, or con, to those who are very concerned about weight.
+Each pair of Catalyst Pedals weighs about 525 grams, which is about twice as much as a pair of higher-end clipless carbon pedals—a potential downside, or con, for those who are very concerned about bike weight.

 In my experience as a road cyclist, I have truly enjoyed using my Catalyst Pedals and would not trade them for any other pedal at this point.
 I feel that the benefits I get from them far outstrip any drawbacks associated with their relatively heavier weight.
 So whether you’re a competitive mountain biker, an avid road cyclist, or a dedicated bike commuter, Catalyst Pedals can be a great option and offer you something that no other pedal can: The ability to realize your strongest and best pedal stroke.